What is Vitamin K2? Benefits, sources and side effects! - VITBLISS

 Frequently Asked Questions

-• What are the main dietary sources of vitamin K2?
-Vitamin K2 is found in fermented foods such as natto, aged cheeses, eggs, and certain meats like liver.
-Plant-based eaters can look for fermented plant foods or K2 supplements.
+Vitamin K2 is found in fermented foods such as natto (fermented soybeans), certain aged cheeses, eggs, and some meats like liver.
+People following plant-based diets can consider fermented plant foods or appropriately regulated supplements as additional sources.

 vitamin K2